Executive Action: JFK Witness Deaths and the London Times Actuary

 His second error was one of omission.
 He did not provide unnatural death mortality statistics and probability calculations used by the actuary.
 Was it because they would show that the calculation was plausible?

-It is important to note that Whitaker did not specify unnatural deaths – as he should have.
+It is important to re-emphasize that Whitaker said not a word about unnatural deaths.
 In any case, his response settled the matter.
 The HSCA’s designated “statistical expert” just added to Whitaker’s obfuscation.

 The HSCA designated statistical expert Jacqueline Hess dismissed the actuary’s odds as being invalid, claiming that it was “unsolvable”.
 Hess testified that she consulted with actuarial experts, who told her “you cannot establish any kind of universe” of material witnesses.
-This was pure disinformation; a universe of 1400+ JFK-related witnesses was presented in the Who’s Who in the Kennedy Assassination reference.
+This was pure disinformation.
+The 552 Warren Commission witnesses were a defined universe.
+And at least 30 died (18 unnaturally) in the 1964-78 period.
+At least 18 died unnaturally and 12 suspiciously.

 Hess claimed that the actuary concluded that on 11/22/63 the odds of 15 witnesses being dead in three years was 1 in 10 to the 29th power (1 in 10,000 TRILLION TRILLION).
 That is obviously an incorrect statement.
 The actuary calculated the odds as 1 in 100,000 trillion (1 in 10 to the 17th power).
 He presumably used the Poisson probability function of rare events – the perfect mathematical tool for the problem (see below).
 One in 100,000 trillion is E-17, or 0.0000000000000001.
-Hess appears to have been anything but a “statistical expert”.
-If she was one, she would have done the calculations herself.
+Hess appears to have been anything but a “statistical expert” otherwise she would have done the calculations herself.

 Famed prosecutor Vincent Bugliosi tried to refute the actuary in his book Reclaiming History: The Assassination of President John F. Kennedy.
 He cited Robert M. Musen, vice president and senior actuary at Metropolitan Life Insurance Company.
 Musen calculated the odds of 15 people out of 2,479 in the Warren Commission Index dying within a three-year period, assuming a median age of 40, to be 98.16 percent or one out of 1.2.